-M: Course Objectives/Learning Outcomes
+M: Course Objectives / Learning Outcomes:

-At the end of the course the student will have demonstrated the following skills:
+At the conclusion of the course the successful student will be able to:

 - 1. The critical examination of historical sources (reading history).
 These sources include not only survey texts and articles but also short monographs and extended primary sources. - 2.
 The creation and communication of personal interpretations of historical problems (writing history).
 Forms for communication of personal interpretations include annotated bibliographies, medium-length essays (1500-3000 words), comparative book reviews, and three-hour final examinations. - 3.
 The independent analysis of the ideas of other students and the instructor in class in both tutorials and seminars (discussing history).